24/7 Live Call Answering

 What You Can Do

-If you or a loved one has suffered from a medical complication resulting from a faulty IVC filter, you need to take action right away.
+If you or a loved one has suffered from a medical complication resulting from a faulty IVC filter, you need to take action right away, Call SL Chapman Today!
 Don’t suffer at the hands of these companies that cut corners and ignored risks posed to their patients.

 Given the seriousness of the allegations against Bard, Cook, and others, as well as the apparent intentional negligence involved, people who have suffered due to faulty IVC filters can seek legal recourse.
 Get in touch today so we can review your situation and help provide you with guidance.